cloudFPGA/cFp_Zoo/README.md

 ## Vivado/Vitis tool support

-The versions below are supported by cFp_Vitis.
-As of today we follow a hybrid development approach where a specific part of `SHELL` code is synthesized using `Vivado 2017.4`, while the rest of the HLS, Synthesis, P&R and bitgen are carried over with `Vivado 2019.x`.
+The versions below are supported by cFp_Zoo.

 #### For the SHELL (cFDK's code)